Ryagg/st-archive/README.md

 #### **Profile page features**

 The profile page greets users with a personalised flash message and heading.
 It contains the user's list for favourite series, favourite books, wish list and reviews.
 From here users can both edit and delete their reviews.
 In the case of deleting reviews, a modal with a confirmation dialogue gets displayed.
 At this point, users can either abort the process by clicking on "Cancel" or closing the modal by clicking on the "x" button in the top right corner of the modal.
-Only by clicking on "Delete review" inside the modal can users delete their reviews.
+Only by clicking on "Delete review" inside the modal ca users delete their reviews.

 #### **Logout features**